AdityaFreelance/notion-google-sheet-sync/README.md

 - [ ] Chron job to automatically sync on a cadence
 - [ ] onChangeListener for Google Sheet (so users can toggle between Chron job and auto-sync)

 If you want to help, feel free to fork + make a pull request.
-Contact me on Twitter [@aakashadesara](https://twitter.com/aakashadesara) before you work on something big so we do not have multiple people working on the same changes.

 ### Thanks
 Special thanks to the folks working on the [Notion Python API](https://github.com/jamalex/notion-py)